The Room Where It Happened

 The Room Where It Happened: A White House Memoir is a memoir by John Bolton, who served as National Security Advisor for U.S. President Donald Trump from April 2018 to September 2019.
-Bolton was reportedly paid an advance of $2 million.
+Bolton was reportedly paid an advance of $2 million by the publisher.

 In late December 2019, one copy of the manuscript was provided to the White House for standard pre-publication review.
 In late January 2020, during the Senate impeachment trial, news of the book broke.
 Bolton's team was surprised that multiple copies of the manuscript had apparently been made and circulated.
 Leaked information about the book's contents increased the pressure for having Bolton testify in the Senate trial of Trump.

 According to Bolton's original draft manuscript, William Barr and Bolton had a conversation about concerns Trump had appeared to have undue influence over two US Justice Department investigations of companies in China and Turkey; specifically regarding China's paramount leader Xi Jinping with regard to ZTE and President Recep Tayyip Erdoğan with regard to Halkbank.
 Bolton alleged that Trump, in an attempt to win re-election in agricultural states in the 2020 election, "[pleaded] with Xi to ensure he'd win.
 [Trump] stressed the importance of farmers, and increased Chinese purchases of soybeans and wheat in the electoral outcome".
 (Bolton also wrote that he wanted to directly quote Trump, but could not due to "the government's pre-publication review process".)
 He also stated that Trump asked if Finland was a part of Russia, and was unaware the United Kingdom is a nuclear power.
 Bolton alleged Trump intervened in U.S. law enforcement and practiced "obstruction of justice as a way of life."

 On June 16, 2020, the Trump administration sought to block release of the book by Simon & Schuster, contending that Bolton had breached nondisclosure agreements he signed as a condition of his employment and that the book endangered national security.
 U.S. federal judge Royce Lamberth denied this request on June 20.
 On June 21, pirated copies of the book appeared online.
 The book was released on June 23.
 Later that summer, the Justice Department opened a criminal investigation into whether the book revealed classified information, empaneling a grand jury that subpoenaed the publisher's communications records.

-The book takes its name from the song "The Room Where It Happens" from the musical Hamilton.
+The book is named after the song "The Room Where It Happens" from the 2015 stage musical Hamilton.

-Content
+Contents

 In the book, Bolton claims that: